 This transfer does not affect my rights in any future proceedings concerning the custody of the child or the allocation of the parental rights and responsibilities for the care of the child and does not give the attorney in fact legal custody of the child.
 This transfer does not terminate my right to have regular contact with the child.

-I hereby certify that I am transferring the rights and responsibilities designated in this power of attorney because one of the following circumstances exists (initial any one or more of the following that apply):
+I hereby certify that I am transferring the rights and responsibilities designated in this power of attorney because one of the following circumstances exists: